-3.4.2.
-Heavy Tails
+B. Heavy Tails

-Mukherjee [20] reported that the distribution of the RTT along certain Internet paths could be modeled as a shifted gamma distribution.
+Mukherjee [17] reported that the distribution of the RTT along certain Internet paths could be modeled as a shifted gamma distribution.
 Even though the shape of the PDF in Figure 11 resembles that of a gamma function, the distribution tails in the figure decay much slower than those of an exponential distribution (see below).

-Using our approach from section 3.2.4 (i.e., assuming that each studied Internet random process is stationary), we extracted the upper tails of the PDF functions in Figure 11 and plotted the results on a log-log scale in Figure 12.
-The figure shows that a straight line (without loss of generality fitted to the PDF of D{2p} in the figure) provides a good fit to the data (correlation 0.96) and allows us to model the upper tails of the PDF functions as a Pareto distribution with PDF $f(x) = \alpha \beta^{\alpha} x^{-\alpha-1}$, where shape parameter α
+Using our approach from section IV.D (i.e., assuming that each studied Internet random process is stationary), we extracted the upper tails of the PDF functions in Figure 11 and plotted the results on a log-log scale in Figure 12.
+The figure shows that a straight line (without loss of generality fitted to the PDF of D{2p} in the figure) provides a good fit to the data (correlation 0.96) and allows us to model the upper tails of the PDF functions in Figure 12 as a Pareto distribution with PDF $f(x) = \alpha \beta^{\alpha} x^{-\alpha-1}$, where shape parameter α equals 1.16 in dataset D{1p} and 1.58 in D{2p} (as before, the distributions have a finite mean, but an infinite variance).